What Are The Best Acupressure Slippers/Sandals?

 Let's take a look at one example of how acupressure slippers look, just to get an idea.

-This is a picture of the third product in our favorites list, the Kkika Acupressure Slippers:
+This is a picture of the the Kkika Acupressure Slippers:

 As you can see from the close-up image above, the insides of the acupressure slippers are full of solid bumpy objects that poke and prod at the acupressure points on the bottoms of your feet as you walk.